A Lot or a Little?

-Despite its beauty, MCELLIGOT'S POOL is a little flat compared with other Dr. Seuss books.
-Apart from the farmer's good-natured jeers, the story contains little conflict.
+Despite its beauty, McElligot's Pool has some probelmatic language and imagery: It uses the term "Eskimo" and depicts "Eskimo fish" in a sterotypical manner.
+It's also a little flat compared with other Dr. Seuss books.
+Apart from the farmer's good-natured jeers, the story features little conflict.
 Another reason for the comparative lack of vitality might be that Dr. Seuss' invented creatures still resemble real ones.
 And in this book, Dr. Seuss' wordplay had not yet reached the exuberant pitch it later achieved.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.